-To a certain extent, they seem to be able to understand how facial expressions can affect the connection with others, have a basic understanding of social interaction, and manage their own attention and emotions.
+To a certain extent, they seem to be able to understand how human faces and their expressions can affect their connection with others.
+Babies have a basic understanding of social interaction and manage their own attention and emotions.

 It is evident from the infants’ attempts to re-engage their caregivers that they are also capable of planning and carrying out simple goal-directed behaviors.

 In addition to this experiment, Dr. Ed Tronick Et Al. also proposed the Mutual Regulation Model.
 He hypothesized that infants develop a sense that they can influence their interaction and mutual regulation when caregivers respond to their self-soothing behaviors such as gaze aversion and decreased smiling7.

 Still-face has shown us that the father and mother’s attention matters.